-- If a threat is verified, site administrator completes Threat Management Referral Form and submits it to their Executive Director/ Supervisor, unless no further action is required. - If the site administrator believes the threat is not substantive, the student does not pose a threat, and that the district Threat Management Team is not required, they will keep a copy of the referral form in the secure filing cabinet with bullying incidents and e-mail the pertinent information about the situation to their Executive Director/Supervisor. - reviews TMT Referral Form with Site Administration and together they complete the Threat Management Decision-Making Guidelines and makes decisions/recommendations regarding appropriate next steps. - If a student/staff is a target of the threat, the Site Administrator should alert that person and, if a student, his/her parent/guardian.
+- If a threat is verified, site administrator completes Threat Management Referral Form and initial student interview and submits it to their Executive Director/ Supervisor. - If the site administrator believes the threat is not substantive, the student does not pose a threat, and that the district Threat Management Team is not required, they will send a copy of the initial referral to the executive director with no further action indicated on the form.
+They will keep a copy of the referral form in the secure filing cabinet with bullying incidents. - The Executive Director/Supervisor reviews TMT Referral Form and initial student interview with Site Administration and together they complete the Threat Management Decision-Making Guidelines and makes decisions/recommendations regarding appropriate next steps. - If a student/staff is a target of the threat, the Site Administrator should alert that person and, if a student, his/her parent/guardian.

-- If the Site Administrator and Executive Director/Supervisor determine a referral to the District Threat Management Team (TMT) is appropriate: - Executive Director/Supervisor forwards the completed TMT Referral Form and Decision-Making Guidelines to the TMT using the link on the Decision-Making Guidelines. - District TMT will respond to the Executive Director/Supervisor that they have received the referral. - Site administrator sends Teacher/Staff Questionnaire to appropriate staff members, for them to return it prior to the District TMT convening. - Site administrator works with school psychologist and/or behavior interventionist to complete Initial Student Interview prior to District TMT convening. - District TMT determines which members will respond; those members work with site administration to identify the date/time TMT will convene, and the approximate time interviews might start. - Site administration alerts the parent/guardian as appropriate for them to ensure the student and parent/guardian are available for follow-up interviews. - When District TMT arrives, site administration should have the following available: - Room to complete additional interviews and assessment (e.g., conference room) - Student cumulative file; health file; special education records; discipline history; attendance; grade history, documents, pictures, etc., related to threat; any other information pertinent to the student/situation - o Completed Initial Student Interview and Teacher/Staff Questionnaire.
+- If the Site Administrator and Executive Director/Supervisor determine a referral to the District Threat Management Team (TMT) is appropriate: - Executive Director/Supervisor forwards the completed TMT Referral Form, initial student interview, and Decision-Making Guidelines to the TMT using the link on the Decision-Making Guidelines. - District TMT will respond to the Executive Director/Supervisor that they have received the referral - Site administrator sends Teacher/Staff Questionnaire to appropriate staff members, for them to return it. - Prior to the district TMT convening, site administrator can work with social worker and/or counselor to complete initial student interview prior to district TMT convening. - Site administrator can work with school psychologist, behavior specialist, social worker and/or counselor to complete initial student interview prior to district TMT convening. - District TMT determines which members will respond; those members work with site administration to identify the date/time TMT will convene, and the approximate time interviews might start. - Site administration alerts the parent/guardian as appropriate for them to ensure the student and parent/guardian are available for follow-up interviews. - When District TMT arrives, site administration should have the following available: - Room to complete additional interviews and assessment (e.g., conference room) - Student cumulative file; health file; special education records; discipline history; attendance; grade history, documents, pictures, etc., related to threat; any other information pertinent to the student/situation. - Completed Initial Student Interview and Teacher/Staff Questionnaire.